rodrigovivi/linux/drm-misc.rst

 Right now the only hard merge criteria are:

-* Patch is properly reviewed or at least ack, i.e. don't just push your own stuff directly.
+* Patch is properly reviewed or at least Ack, i.e. don't just push your own stuff directly.

 * drm-misc is for drm core (non-driver) patches, subsystem-wide refactorings,